-This line tells the person on the other end, “You aren’t going to be able to help me.”
-And while sometimes the manager can do more than the person you are speaking with, it also has the potential to backfire.
+This line tells the person on the other end, "You aren't going to be able to help me."
+And while sometimes the manager can do more than the person you are speaking with, saying this also has the potential to backfire.

 Instead, find a way to get the rep themselves to suggest escalating the call if needed.
 For example, ask, "What other options do we have to fix this?" or "Is there anyone else who might be able to help us?"
 Approach it as a collaboration rather than a confrontation.